siomiz/chrome/README.md

- - Screen size is currently hardcoded as 1024x768.
- - A testing branch for [RandR](https://en.wikipedia.org/wiki/RandR) (i.e. "Resize desktop to fit" in CRD client) is available; Use Docker image tag **:randr**.
+ - The testing branch for [RandR](https://en.wikipedia.org/wiki/RandR) (i.e. "Resize desktop to fit" in CRD client) is merged into master/latest.

 Google Chrome via VNC
 ==
 `docker run -p 127.0.0.1:5900:5900 siomiz/chrome`

  - Google Chrome, not Chromium, for the ease of Flash plugin management
- - on Xvfb
+ - on Xvfb, with FluxBox (no window decorations)
  - served by X11VNC (no password; assuming usage via SSH)

 Must agree to [Google Chrome ToS][1] to use.